How to Fix Bleach-Damaged Hair

 But then it started breaking off and falling out.
 The hair that remained was crispy and lifeless, like a dead maple leaf at an apple orchard in October.
 Crrrrrunch.
 It would stand straight up in a ponytail, not as a result of witchcraft, thank you, but because it was completely dead.
 And despite having put great thought into a double-process for a couple years before taking the platinum plunge, I never stopped to consider how I might find my way back somewhere down the line if and when I got sick of it.
 This was mostly because I always thought I would just keep on bleaching it until it turned white naturally someday.
 And also because I was 24 and YOLOing.

 After consulting several hair experts within the past few months, it was confirmed that my hair was indeed on death row so I needed to act fast, lest I go bald, or wind up with an unintentional mushroom cut at the very least.
 The jig was up.
-So, I linked up with celebrity hairstylist Daniel Villano, who worked his magic over the course of several hours in the hair chair.
+So, step one was a healthy trim from Anh Co Tran, who is truly a sorcerer with scissors.
+Then I linked up with celebrity hairstylist Daniel Villano, of Frédéric Fekkai Fifth Avenue Salon, who worked his magic over the course of several hours in the hair chair.
 And I have to say: I went into it fearing the worst, not because I didn’t trust his ability (his client roster includes Michelle Obama, so like, OK), but because I am an anxious person and I’ve watched a lot of “Full House.”
 (If you remember Uncle Jesse’s Spray Guard 2001 and Gibbler’s dye job, you may understand my fear.)

 Thankfully, by the grace of the hair gods and Villano’s prowess, everything went swimmingly.
 “As a colorist, I try to layer color to achieve the most dimension, this is key in creating beautiful, natural looking color,” he said, who carefully blended my ashy, dark-blonde roots through the ends leaving me with a more natural, lower-maintenance looking blonde that will grow out rather seamlessly.